Applying the voluntary removal criteria to particular cases

 How do we apply the decision-making criteria in practice?Back to top

 The decision to grant a VR application will depend on the particular circumstances of each case.
-There are different considerations that will apply to different types of cases; the type of allegation of impairment will be a relevant factor in this regard.
+There are different considerations that will apply to different types of cases; the type of concern will be a relevant factor.

 HealthBack to top

-- When allegations and evidence relate exclusively to a nurse or midwife’s long-term physical or mental health and if there are no outstanding conduct issues.
+- The regulatory concerns relate to a nurse, midwife, or nursing associate’s long-term physical or mental health, and there are no serious unrelated conduct issues and

-- If the nurse or midwife accepts that their fitness to practise is impaired as a result of their health condition.
-The public interest may be best served by granting a VR application (even if the nurse or midwife expresses a desire to seek readmission in the future should their health improve to an appropriate level).
-If VR is granted, this is recorded and may be disclosed to relevant enquirers, including potential employers and overseas medical authorities.
-The details of any medical condition will not be disclosed.
+- The nurse, midwife, or nursing associate accepts that their fitness to practise is impaired as a result of their health condition.
+The public interest may be best served by granting a VR application, even if the nurse, midwife, or nursing associate expresses a desire to seek readmission in the future should their health improve to an appropriate level;

 Lack of competence or not having the necessary knowledge of EnglishBack to top